In Brief

 Misophonia is sometimes misidentified as hyperacusis (especially by audiologists) or as a specific phobia (especially by psychologists).
 Both misidentifications lead to inappropriate treatment:

-- Treating misophonia as hyperacusis leads to acoustic desensitisation programs that do not address the emotional-motor mirroring mechanisms
+- Treating misophonia as hyperacusis can lead to acoustic desensitisation programs that do not address emotional salience, context, or motor mirroring

-- Treating misophonia as phonophobia leads to exposure-only protocols that, without an acceptance-based framework, can worsen the response
+- Treating misophonia as phonophobia can lead to exposure-only protocols that, without careful pacing and acceptance-based support, may worsen the response

 Co-occurrence